(Click on CD cover pic to access song list and soundbites)

 I gradually began to evolve formal arrangements of some of these songs (written for voice + two acoustic guitars), with three main objectives.
 These were - to keep my dialect natural, to retain the original feel of the songs and yet try to add something fresh, both in the intimate vocal style and in the guitar arrangements.

-At last, during the Spring of 2002, I got down to recording these songs, with the 'two guitar' arrangements.
+During the Spring of 2002, I got down to recording these songs, with the 'two guitar' arrangements.
 I recorded first guitar then overdubbed second guitar/voice.
+The aim was to try to achieve an intimate, honest and natural sound (with no added reverb nor any other artificial enhancements) just as you would hear if listening at a live concert at an intimate venue, in very close proximity.
+The tracks were then professionally mixed and mastered by Axis Audio.
 The CD "Canny Tyneside" was the end product.
 I never imagined a track would be played on Desert Island Discs, on BBC Radio 4, but that's what happened, at the request of the eminent poet U A Fanthorpe.
-Also the CD has been much played by BBC Radio Newcastle and my 'Blaydon Races' was featured at Newcastle United's St James Park for a while, during 2004/2005 season.
+Also the CD has been much played by BBC Radio Newcastle and Radio Tyneside (Gary Hogg's Geordie Hour) and my 'Blaydon Races' was featured at Newcastle United's St James Park for a while, during 2004/2005 season.

 For full track listing and to try some soundbites click on CD cover pic or - soundbites.